kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 ## January 2017

-- I change the medication.
+- I change the medication in an attempt to stop putting on weight.
 - I start feeling extraordinarily anxious.
 - My mother offers me some valium.
 - It works.